Granze/awesome-polymer/CONTRIBUTING.md

 * Check your spelling and grammar.
 * Make sure your text editor is set to remove trailing whitespace.
 * Send a Pull Request.

+### Note about element listing
+Since it's impossible to include and mantain the elements list if anyone submit his own, only the official elements are listed.
+I suggest you to submit your Polymer elements to one of the directory mentioned in the list.

+Thanks!